The story started

 I produced about 3-5 articles per day that were optimized to rank on search engines, had the right keywords, and were well researched.
 Even my writing style changed because I knew I had to keep Google in mind and make sure that I meet the technical SEO standards.

 My favorite part about all of this is that I have many articles published in my name now.
-I have a strong writing portfolio now and I couldn’t have made all of this progress in such a short amount of time without Pearl Lemon.
+I have a strong writing portfolio now and I couldn’t have made all of this progress in such a short amount of time without Pearl Lemon Group.

-After months of learning new writing and content optimization techniques, I was given the opportunity to become the Head of Content at Pearl Lemon.
+After months of learning new writing and content optimization techniques, I was given the opportunity to become the Head of Content at Pearl Lemon Group.

 Each of these websites need content strategies, content calendars, writers, and content optimization on a weekly basis.
 Thankfully, I love organizing things, scheduling work, and delegating, so I fit in this role quite well.